Ditectrev/Scrum-Product-Owner-PSPO-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Plan the next Sprint.
 - [x] Discuss the way the Team has communicated in the last Sprint.
-- [x] Discuss the way the Development team has collaborated with the Product Owner.
+- [x] Discuss the way the Development Team has collaborated with the Product Owner.
 - [ ] Refine Product Backlog Items.

 **[⬆ Back to Top](#table-of-contents)**